 Community in Conservation

-Through our “Community in Conservation” funding, Waterfowl Chesapeake will provide seed funding for your project and also leverage the period leading up to and including Waterfowl Festival for a Community Match Challenge.
+Through our “Community in Conservation” funding, Waterfowl Festival will provide seed funding for your project and also leverage the period leading up to and including Waterfowl Festival for a Community Match Challenge.
 Our goal for this matching opportunity is to increase financial support for your project, broaden recognition of the conservation mission of the Festival and expand public visibility of our partnership.